Iowa Barnstormers: Indoor Football League (2015–present)

 To adjust to their new league, the Barnstormers removed the word "arena" from their logo as they are no longer with the Arena Football League, yet will retain the history of their time with the AFL.
 They did use the rebound nets they owned from their AFL days in 2015, but under IFL rules, any ball that hits the netting is a dead ball.
 The rebound nets were taken down in 2016 and replaced by the standard indoor football goalposts with netting surrounding each end zone.

 On July 11, 2016, Brannen was fired as the Barnstormers head coach.
 On August 24, 2016, Brannen was replaced by Dixie Wooten.
 Wooten had been serving as the offensive coordinator for the Cedar Rapids Titans.
 In his second year as head coach, Wooten led the Barnstormers to their first championship on July 7, 2018, over the Sioux Falls Storm 42–38 in the United Bowl.
 Wooten led the team to a 12–2 record in 2019, but again lost to Sioux Falls in the semifinals.
 After the season, he was hired away by the 2019 expansion team Tucson Sugar Skulls.
 Wooten was replaced by Ameer Ismail, the former head coach of the Massachusetts Pirates.
 However, he would not coach a game for the team as the 2020 season was cancelled due to the COVID-19 pandemic.

 Longtime general manager John Pettit died in December 2020 after complications from COVID-19 and his daughter Juli was named the team's new general manager.
 The Barnstormers hired former Jacksonville Sharks head coach Les Moss for the 2021 season.
 Moss then brought former Albany Empire head coach Rob Keefe to Iowa after serving as Keefe's assistant in Albany.
 The Barnstormers finished 6–6 and were eliminated in the first round of the playoffs.
 Moss was released in September 2021.

 The Barnstormers then hired former Albany Empire assistant general manager Dave Mogensen as its head coach for the 2022 season.
+The team made the playoffs yet again under his leadership.
+The 2023 season will be remembered as one of the worst in franchise history.
+The team only won four games and struggled on offense.